mmbot/mmbot.scripts/README.md

 mmbot.scripts
 =============

-This is the script catalog for the C# port of [mmbot](https://github.com/PeteGoo/mmbot).
+This is the script catalog for [mmbot](https://github.com/PeteGoo/mmbot) the C# port of of GitHub's Hubot automation bot.

 [Browse the catalog](http://petegoo.github.io/mmbot.scripts/catalog.html)